GPUOpen-Tools/gpu_performance_api/BUILD.md

 There are three ways to execute the tool:
 * With no parameters - it opens the user interface with no fields prepopulated
 * With two parameters - it opens the user interface with the two main fields prepopulated.
 When you press the "Compile Public Counters" button it will load the correct input files and generate the output files in the correct location.
-  * Param 1: API -- the API to compile counters for (ex: GL, CL, HSA, DX11, etc).
+  * Param 1: API -- the API to compile counters for (ex: GL, CL, HSA, DX11, DX12, VK, etc).
   * Param 2: HW generation: the generation to compile counters for (ex: Gfx6, Gfx7, Gfx8, etc.)
 * With five parameters - the user interface does not open.
 It simply generates the c++ files using the specified input and output file locations
   * Param 1: Counter names file - text file containing hardware counter names and type (CounterNames[API][GEN].txt)